 Prerequisites to the Major.
-CICS 101; Courses used in the major may have additional prerequisites.
+INTLSTD 101 (or CICS 101); Courses used in the major may have additional prerequisites.

 Students electing the Political Economy & Development subplan must elect ECON 101 as a prerequisite to major.

 Prerequisite to Declaration of the Major.
 Students must have started or completed 4th-term language proficiency before declaring the major.